aiteq/messenger-bot/doc/classes/chat.md

 ```
 The bot will automatically repeat the question until the user enters a valid email address.

+**Note:** No events are emitted and no hear handlers called when the bot receives an answer to the question asked.

 **Parameters:**

 | Param | Type | Description |